Judge acquits Mississippi lawmaker accused of punching wife

 Defense attorney Christopher Dobbins focused Tuesday on the three different police reports produced in the case.
 While on the stand, Karg testified that Michele McLeod told him she was hit because she was not undressing fast enough for sex, mirroring what Merrill testified to earlier in the morning.
 However, one of the three reports left that detail out, and Karg said his body camera was off when Michele McLeod told him that.

 McLeod, a second-term Lucedale Republican, represents parts of George and Stone counties in southeast Mississippi.
-He's unopposed for re-election and his arrest came after the qualification deadline for November's state election.
+He stands unopposed for reelection and his arrest came after the qualifying deadline for the November ballot.

 Despite his acquittal, McLeod could still face repercussions in the Legislature.
 House Speaker Philip Gunn, a Clinton Republican, said he would refer the matter to the House Ethics Committee.